 The article says this urban design is possible in any city with a “courageous policy change”.

-This type of urban design that allows for green spaces, fewer cars, utilizing public transport, and retrofit urban spaces to cope with natural hazards is also a great climate adaptation and mitigation strategy and one that could increase a city’s resilience against climate change effects like rising temperatures, severe rainfall, and flooding.
+This type of urban design, which allows for green spaces, fewer cars, utilizing public transport, and retrofitting urban spaces to cope with natural hazards, is also a great climate adaptation and mitigation strategy and one that could increase a city’s resilience against climate change effects like rising temperatures, severe rainfall, and flooding.

 Source Citation: